Back to Blog

 • Manual tuning becomes a maintenance burden

 A team might spend hours refining one prompt.
 That approach collapses when the system serves thousands of users each day.
 Context engineering replaces manual tweaks with reusable system design.
+As Jess Rosenberg put it in a recent AirOps webinar, teams are "moving from prompting to engineering, from naming the real pain, map what brand quality requires, and then pull that knowledge live from your brand kit or your central source of truth."

 How context engineering and prompt engineering work together